more-html/heading-component/README.md

 ## Make a new Release

 You want to know if you are ready to release a new verison.
-Run `npm run releasable`, this starts a script that checks the [CHANGELOG.md](./CHANGELOG.md), which is your to-do list!
+Run `npm run releasable --silent`, this starts a script that checks the [CHANGELOG.md](./CHANGELOG.md), which is your to-do list!
 What, to-do list?
 Yes.
 See below how and why?

 ## Development Process